lukaspj/T3DTutorials/content/posts/3-x-coin-collection-part1/index.md

 The engine runs the game and sends the necessary callbacks to the Script interface.

 TS is a (at the time of writing this) a pretty slow scripting language so you should avoid having all your core features in script.
-Personally one of thing I use TS for is triggering spell casts and spawn emitters, these are commands that aren't triggered a lot of times and extremely handy to have in script.
+Personally one thing I use TS for is triggering spell casts and spawn emitters, these are commands that aren't triggered a lot of times and extremely handy to have in script.
 I wouldn't use scripts for minds for the AI players, for prototyping it is okay but not for the release version of your game.